 If a shrunken arm may be restored to symmetry and perfect contour, why not a shrunken cheek?
 Obviously one result is as logical as the other.

-As wrinkles appear in specific areas of the face, procedures were developed to treat each of the problem areas.
-Given that emassage was to work on the underlying tissue, therapists were required to learn the position and direction of most of the major muscles of the face as well as the associated blood vessels, lymphatic ducts and nerves.
+As wrinkles appear in specific areas of the face, beauty procedures were developed to treat each of the problem areas.
+Given that massage was to work on the underlying tissue, therapists were required to learn the position and direction of most of the major muscles of the face as well as the associated blood vessels, lymphatic ducts and nerves.

 Purpose: to stimulate orbicularis oculi and corrugator muscles; to stimulate temporal nerve, and erase fine lines at the corner of the eye (“crow’s feet”).